pkolyvas/terraform-ops-tfc/README.md

 - The general pattern here assumes the same credentials are being used in the workspaces of an organization

 Prerequisites:
-- You'll need to have setup a TFC account
+- TFC account
-- You'll have to have setup a TFC organization
+- A TFC organization
 - You'll have to have configured that organization with a VCS connection
 - I use `TF_VAR_AWS_ACCESS_KEY_ID` & `TF_VAR_AWS_SECRET_KEY` as the environment variables which allow me to populate the workspaces with the credentials I need.